Alberto Fernandez: political broker to Argentina's main man

 Fernández, raised in a family of lawyers, has worked within Peronism for years.
 He was Chief of Staff under husband-and-wife pair Néstor Kirchner from 2003-2007, and the first year of Cristina Fernández, who ruled from 2007 until 2015.

-Fernandez is also a fanatic for Argentinos Juniors soccer club, whose stadium stands a few blocks from the house where he grew up in the Villa del Parque neighbourhood of Buenos Aires.
+Fernandez is also a fanatic for Argentinos Juniors soccer club, whose stadium stands a few blocks from the house where he grew up in the Villa del Parque neighborhood of Buenos Aires.

 The relationship with his running mate is also complex.
 He was sharply critical of Cristina Fernández during her administration, which saw the introduction of populist policies including currency controls, as well as limits and taxes slapped onto farm imports.

-The pair reconciled last year and have used their differences to great effect to move within touching distance of the Casa Rosada presidential palace.
+The pair reconciled last year and have used their differences to great effect to sweep back into the Casa Rosada presidential palace.
 Whether it lasts is another question.

 "Until the (mid-term) elections in 2021 there will be no problems, the alliance will be maintained.
 But I don't know what will happen in 2023," a source close to Fernández de Kirchner told Reuters, referring to the next general election.

-For now, Fernandez is basking in the glow of leading what was a fragmented Peronist opposition to the brink of power.
+For now, Fernandez is basking in the glow of leading what was a fragmented Peronist opposition back to power.

 "Alberto is just the best candidate," deputy José Luis Gioja, leader of the Peronist Justicialist Party (PJ), told Reuters.
 "He greatly helped the unity of the PJ and the country's progressives."